WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step2-Choose-the-shape-trinket/README.md

 then add similar lines for the ```choose_paper``` and ```choose_scissors``` turtles to set their shapes to the correct images.

-### Setting locations for the choice turtles
+### Setting locations for the 'choose' turtles

-We want to send the three choice turtles to different places on the screen so we can see them all at the same time.
+We want to send the three 'choose' turtles to different places on the screen so we can see them all at the same time.
 We do this with the turtle ```goto()``` method.
 Try this line for the ```choose_rock``` turtle.
 Put this *after* the three lines which set the shapes for the turtles:

 ```python
 choose_rock.goto(-120, 100)
 ```

-then add coordinates for the other two choice turtles which will space them across the screen.
+then add coordinates for the other two 'choose' turtles which will space them across the screen.
 Keep the y coordinate the same for each, but vary the x coordinates.
 (Hint: you would probably want to put the middle turtle in the middle of the screen.
 What x coordinate would that be?)

 To test out our choice of coordinates we need to show these three turtles, so add three more lines of code.
 The first is